Chenglin Hong, PhD

 Assistant Professor

-Dr. Hong has published over 50 peer-reviewed articles in prestigious journals such as the Journal of the International AIDS Society, Trauma, Violence, & Abuse, and AIDS and Behavior.
-He has presented more than 70 abstracts at leading interdisciplinary conferences, including the International AIDS Conference.
-His work has been funded by the American Psychological Association Science Directorate and the Society for the Psychological Study of Social Issues and has been recognized by the Society of Behavioral Medicine and the Group for the Advancement of Doctoral Education in Social Work (GADE).
+Dr. Hong has published over 60 peer-reviewed articles in leading journals, including the Journal of the International AIDS Society, Trauma, Violence, & Abuse, and AIDS and Behavior.
+He has presented more than 70 abstracts at major interdisciplinary conferences, including the International AIDS Conference.
+His research has been funded by the American Psychological Association Science Directorate and the Society for the Psychological Study of Social Issues and has received recognition from the Society of Behavioral Medicine and the Group for the Advancement of Doctoral Education in Social Work (GADE).

-Dr. Hong earned his Ph.D. in Social Welfare from the University of California, Los Angeles (UCLA), and holds dual master’s degrees in Social Work (MSW) and Public Health (MPH) from the University of Washington (Seattle).
-He received specialized training in HIV and Implementation Science through the Mid-Atlantic CFAR Consortium (MACC+) Implementation Science Hub at Johns Hopkins University and completed a visiting scholar program with the HIV Implementation Science Coordination Initiative at Northwestern University.
+Dr. Hong earned his Ph.D. in Social Welfare from the University of California, Los Angeles (UCLA), and holds dual master’s degrees in Social Work (MSW) and Public Health (MPH) from the University of Washington, Seattle.
+He has advanced training in implementation science through programs at Johns Hopkins University, Northwestern University, and UCSF.
+He currently leads the Health and Equity Innovation and Collaboration Lab (HEIC Lab).

 Contact Information